-The Mandel School is home to eight research and training centers that are organized to facilitate collaboration in research and training between faculty and community partners, including human service agencies, service delivery systems and policy makers.
+The Mandel School is home to nine research and training centers, including three Centers of Excellence, that are organized to facilitate collaboration in research and training between faculty and community partners, including human service agencies, service delivery systems and policy makers.

 - Begun Center for Violence Prevention Research and Education